 - 4 years old

-- This activity teaches children how to make juice using a hand juicer and it a great fine motor skills activity.
+- This activity teaches children how to make juice using a hand juicer and it is a great fine motor skills activity.

 Grating Soap